Background checks for attending churches

 - Friends or church members in or connected to law enforcement that can get you a deal

 These providers all charge a nominal fee for their services; check with each service provider for pricing.
-Churches are not required to use the recommended service providers, but they are examples of the types of organizations your church needs to use to run these checks.
+Churches are not required to use the preferred service providers, but they are examples of the types of organizations your church needs to use to run these checks.

 PROTECT MY MINISTRY (PLUS PACKAGE)